owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

   sudo -u www-data php occ files:transfer-ownership --path="folder/to/move" <source-user> <destination-user>

-When using this command keep two things in mind:
+When using this command, please keep in mind:

 1. The directory provided to the ``--path`` switch **must** exist inside ``data/<source-user>/files``.
 2. The directory (and its contents) won't be moved as is between the users.
 It'll be moved inside the destination user's ``files`` directory, and placed in a directory which follows the format: ``transferred from <source-user> on <timestamp>``.
 Using the example above, it will be stored under: ``data/<destination-user>/files/transferred from <source-user> on 20170426_124510/``
+3. Currently file versions can't be transferred.
+Only the latest version of moved files will appear in the destination user's account.

 .. _files_external_label: